 Okay NFL – I hope you’re copying all this down.
 I’m here for you.
 I’m offering my services as a Lean Six Sigma Sideline Statistician.
 Please forward tickets to me for all key games – my husband and Molly would like to assist so maybe just send 4 tickets to cover all bases.

 With Deflategate fading into the past, it could be time to look at some other measurements regarding the Super Bowl – ones that don’t involve PSI.
 Sports are great for statistics: Passing Yards, % Completed Throws, # Interceptions, Rushing Yards, etc. Those are all much easier to monitor and compare.
 For measuring yards you’ve got the Chain Crew and the signal poles.
 For measuring completions you’ve got the naked eye (and sometimes instant replay).
 So much easier than pressure gauges and thermometers.
-But this Sunday, the New England Patriots and the Atlanta Falcons will be focused on one statistic – Points won – Good luck!
+But this Sunday, we have two teams focused on just one statistic – Points won.
+Good luck!

 So, who are you rooting for this Sunday?
 Let us know in the comments below!